History of the New York Giants: Dan Reeves takes over: 1993–1996

 Handley was replaced by former Denver Broncos head coach Dan Reeves, who led the Broncos to three Super Bowls in four years, one against the Giants.
 After his dismissal from the Broncos, Reeves took the unusual step of lobbying for the job.
 After being rebuffed by a number of candidates, George Young was pleased that someone with Reeves's credentials wanted the job.

-Reeves' impact was immediate.
+In 1993, Reeves' impact was immediate.
 As Parcells had done in 1984, Reeves named Simms his starting quarterback.
 The defense returned to form, and allowed more than 20 points once all season.
 With two regular season games left, the Giants were 11–3 and appeared poised for a first-round playoff bye.
-They were upset by a Phoenix Cardinals team, who came into the game with just five wins, 17–6, in the next-to-last week of the season, setting up a winner–take–all contest against Dallas in the final regular season game.
+They were upset by a Phoenix Cardinals team, who came into the game with just five wins, 17–6, in the next-to-last week of the season, setting up a winner–take–all contest against the Dallas Cowboys in the final regular season game.
 Though the Giants played well, it was Emmitt Smith's memorable performance with a separated shoulder that led the Cowboys to a 16–13 overtime win, giving the Cowboys a sweep of the season series and home-field advantage throughout the NFC Playoffs.
-Despite the loss, the Giants made the playoffs as a Wild Card and won their first-round game, 17–10 over the Vikings.
+Despite the loss, the Giants made the playoffs as a Wild Card and won their first-round game, 17–10 over the Minnesota Vikings.
 However, they were defeated by the San Francisco 49ers 44–3 in the divisional playoffs.
 Simms played in all 16 games, completing nearly 62% of his passes, and threw for over 3,000 yards and 15 touchdowns.
-Simms, Hampton, offensive linemen Jumbo Elliot and center Bart Oates made the Pro Bowl, and Reeves was named Coach of the Year by the Associated Press.
+Simms, Hampton, offensive linemen Jumbo Elliot and center Bart Oates made the 1994 Pro Bowl, and Reeves was named Coach of the Year by the Associated Press.
 After the season, Lawrence Taylor and Phil Simms, the two biggest figures of the late 1980s and early 1990s Giants teams, retired.